Your First Deployment

 Alert Logic Professional coverage provides the capabilities from Essentials, plus access to network intrusion detection, and log and security analytics.

-For more information on first-time deployment configuration, see AWS Deployment Configuration.
+For information about AWS deployment configuration, see Amazon Web Services (AWS) Deployment Configuration.

-For more information on first-time deployment configuration, see Azure Deployment Configuration.
+For information about Azure deployment configuration, see Microsoft Azure Deployment Configuration.

 Data Center Deployments

 The Data Center environments are deployments you manually configure.
 The Data Center page displays the list of appliances, agents, hosts, and log collectors if subscribed to the Professional coverage.

 For more information on Data Center deployment configuration, see Data Center Deployment Configuration.

 Deployment Creation Overview